fullstack-hy2020/fullstack-hy2020.github.io/src/content/1/en/part1d.md

 Let's continue refactoring the application.
 Extract the following two components:

-- <i>Button</i> Handles the functionality of each feedback submission button.
+- <i>Button</i> handles the functionality of each feedback submission button.

 - <i>StatisticLine</i> for displaying a single statistic, e.g. the average score.